- Oops!Something went wrong.Please try again later.

 Also, it's actually really tough to tell the difference between a mild case of novel coronavirus and the common cold—even for doctors, says William Schaffner, MD, an infectious disease specialist and professor at the Vanderbilt University School of Medicine.
 Instead, Schaffner says, doctors specifically have to test for novel coronavirus to know for sure if someone has COVID-19 as opposed to a cold.

 In general, these are the symptoms you can expect from the common cold, according to the Centers for Disease Control and Prevention (CDC):

 Possibly a fever (but most people with colds don’t have a fever)

 Symptoms of a cold usually peak anywhere from two to three days after you contract it, the CDC says.

 And, per the CDC and ENT UK and the American Academy of Otolaryngology — Head and Neck Surgery, these are the symptoms you may experience with COVID-19:

 Shortness of breath

-Treatment for milder cases of coronavirus and the common cold is also pretty much the same.
+Treatment for milder cases of novel coronavirus and the common cold is also pretty much the same.
 “It’s all just about treating the symptoms,” Adalja says.
 There's no "cure" for either one.

 Again, it’s really tough.
-“If two patients stand in front of me—one with a mild case of coronavirus and one with the flu—and tell me their symptoms, I cannot tell them apart,” Schaffner says.
+“If two patients stand in front of me—one with a mild case of novel coronavirus and one with the flu—and tell me their symptoms, I cannot tell them apart,” Schaffner says.
 “For that, we need to test.”

 Keep in mind, too, that you’re much more likely to come down with the flu than COVID-19.
 “We are in the middle of a bad flu season, especially for the influenza B strain, so it is much more likely that people will have influenza than COVID-19,” says Richard Watkins, MD, an infectious disease physician in Akron, Ohio, and a professor of medicine at the Northeast Ohio Medical University.